fnreality/kaon/README.md

 # kaon
-An asynchronous database that holds portals instead of data
+An asynchronous database that holds portals instead of data.
+(Technically, an STM for coordinated but asynchronous abstract state managment)

 Simple Example: